-The £45.60 a week 'carer premium' is available if you're eligible for Carer's Allowance (or Carer Support Payment in Scotland).
+The £46.40 a week 'carer premium' is available if you're eligible for Carer's Allowance (England, Wales or Northern Ireland) or Carer Support Payment (Scotland).

-You can get this amount in your Pension Credit even if you're not actually paid Carer's Allowance/Carer Support Payment (for example, because of another 'overlapping' benefit, such as State Pension) as long as you have an underlying entitlement.
+You can get this amount in your Pension Credit even if you're not actually paid Carer's Allowance/Carer Support Payment (for example, because of another 'overlapping' benefit, such as State Pension).